 - 5.5.1.
 In terms of comparison retail, the Council considers that the variation in up to date growth forecasts in the Experian Planner Briefing Note 9 (September 2011), justifies a need to reassess the approach to distribution of floorspace recommended by the Knowsley Town Centres and Shopping Study.
-This is noting the potential for over-estimation between forecasts for comparison floorspace need in 2009 relative to those in 2011, based upon variations in growth rates influenced by the prolonged nature of the economic recession, sectoral change (i.e. more rapid growth of SFT) and the associated long term implications of both.
-On this basis, the capacity distributed on the basis of Knowsley Town Centres and Shopping Study evaluated scenarios (Strategic Growth Options 1 - 4), may present approaches that are less likely to be representative of localised needs during the plan period, than alternatives based upon more up to date growth rates.
+This is noting the potential for over-estimation between forecasts for comparison floorspace need in 2009 relative to those in 2011, based upon variations in growth rates influenced by the prolonged nature of the economic recession, sectoral change (i.e. more rapid growth of Special Forms of Trading) and the associated long term implications of both.
+On this basis, the capacity distributed on the basis of Knowsley Town Centres and Shopping Study evaluated scenarios (Strategic Growth Options 1 - 4), may present approaches that are less likely to represent localised needs during the plan period, than alternatives based upon more up to date growth rates.
 Furthermore the Knowsley Town Centres and Shopping Study also applied an assumed approach to Prescot Town Centre of competition with Cables Retail Park, which contrasts with the Council's preferred approach. - 5.5.2.
-To address the above issues, an additional Strategic Growth Option 5 reflecting the Local Plan approach is outlined, evaluated and justified as the Council's preferred policy approach, following a brief summary of Strategic Growth Options 1 4. - 5.5.3.
-Strategic Growth Options 1 4 in the Knowsley Town Centres and Shopping Study Volume 4 comprised an evaluation matrix relative to the distribution of comparison retail floorspace focused upon the following key themes which link to sustainability: - Reducing the need to travel and increasing accessibility - Marrying opportunity with need - · Promoting environmental quality
+To address the above issues, an additional Strategic Growth Option 5 reflecting the Local Plan approach is outlined, evaluated and justified below as the Council's preferred policy approach, following a brief summary of Strategic Growth Options 1 4. - 5.5.3.
+Strategic Growth Options 1 4 in the Knowsley Town Centres and Shopping Study Volume 443 comprised an evaluation matrix relative to the distribution of comparison retail floorspace focused upon the following key themes which link to sustainability: - Reducing the need to travel and increasing accessibility - Marrying opportunity with need - Promoting environmental quality - Compliance with regional and national planning policy - Deliverability - Contribution to the wider spatial vision for the North West